anton-k/purescript-cardano-serialization-lib/README.md

 or dirty.
 Submit an issue if you have found an effectful function which is declared like pure and vise versa.

+See the `code-gen` directory for the source code of the code parser and generator.